top of page

 Amateur vs. Professional Boxing Weight Classes

 Amateur boxing (like Olympic or club boxing) uses slightly different weight categories from professional boxing.
 Amateur divisions are often broader and structured for safety rather than entertainment.
 This means beginners entering a gym or tournament may compete in a division that doesn’t match the pro system.
+If you're starting out and wondering What boxing weight am I?, your amateur class may differ from your future professional category.

 Youth and Junior Boxing Weight Classes